Eliot Ness "Untouchables" Memorabilia

 It will also offer a range of educational programs for visitors of all ages, and serve as a research center for scholars, students, and others interested in the history of policing in America.

-While the doors won't open until 2015, visit what will certainly become a not-to-be-missed Museum destination online at www.LawEnforcementMuseum.org.
+While the doors won't open until fall 2018, visit what will certainly become a not-to-be-missed Museum destination online at www.LawEnforcementMuseum.org.